 Grace and Fast Speed: Racing for Success

-Not long after the launch the stunning sailing yacht got into a number of competitions including Dover Race and The Clyde Fortnight Race.
+Not long after the launch, the stunning sailing yacht got into a number of competitions including the Dover Race and The Clyde Fortnight Race.
 The exact same year she won the King’s Cup in front of the eyes of the king at that time – Edward VII.
 The vessel was turning heads with its grace and fast speed for its time.

 Hidden During World War I

-Just one year after being built her initial owner Thomas A Hardcastle decided to sell this classic sailing yacht, but not long after he got her back and was her proud owner until 1919.
-Throughout this period, the gaff cutter was transformed into a Ketch and her new top speed was 7 knots reached thankfully a six cylinder engine with 60hp.
-At this speed the Camper and Nicholson yacht could easily cruise to the Norwegian fjords where she was hidden during the years of World War I.
+Just one year after being built, her initial owner, Thomas A Hardcastle decided to sell this classic sailing yacht, but not long after he got her back and was her proud owner until 1919.
+Throughout this period, the gaff cutter was transformed into a ketch and her new top speed was 7 knots reached thankfully a six-cylinder engine with 60hp.
+At this speed, the Camper and Nicholson yacht could easily cruise to the Norwegian fjords where she was hidden during the years of World War I.

 Racing Against Other Legendary Sailing Yachts

-Under the new ownership of Elizabeth Workman and Merrymaid’s designer – Mr. Nicholson, the classic sailing yacht underwent a variety of yacht improvement interventions which brought her back in the Big Class and she could race against winning legendary yachts.
-In search of more improvements for the vessel, owner and designer had to experiment and decided to install a Bermudian mainsail which made her the first yacht built in the United Kingdom with such a rig.
+Under the new ownership of Elizabeth Workman and Merrymaid’s designer – Mr. Nicholson, the classic sailing yacht underwent a variety of yacht improvements which brought her back in the Big Class and she could race against winning legendary yachts.
+In search of more improvements for the vessel, the owner and designer had to experiment and decided to install a Bermudian mainsail which made her the first yacht built in the United Kingdom with such a rig.

 Changing Ownerships Is Taking Its Toll